NguyenTruongAnLab/estuary-type-map/about.md

 title: About the Global Water Body Surface Area Atlas
 ---

-# 📘 About the Global Water Body Surface Area Atlas

 **Status**: Educational/Research Project in Active Development
 **Last Updated**: October 12, 2025
 **Lead**: Nguyen Truong An

----

 ## ⚠️ Important Disclaimer

 This is an **educational research project** created with AI assistance (GitHub Copilot).
 It demonstrates modern geospatial data processing techniques but is **NOT peer-reviewed scientific work**.
 Do not cite this as authoritative research.

----

 ## 🎯 Project Objectives